We provide presenters and panelists for programs sponsored by professional organizations and community groups.

 Celebrating the Freedom to Read

 On September 22, 2022, the Kranzberg Arts Foundation’s weekly High Noon at the High Low lecture series highlighted Banned Books Week with Maxi Glamour and Mark Sableman.
 Glamour, who has participated in several public library drag queen story hour events, began the program by reading What Riley Wore by Elena K. Arnold, a sweet and timely picture book.
-Then Sableman, Thompson Coburn, discussed notable freedom of artistic expression cases and Missouri’s new book ban law.
-VLAA is co-presented the free midday program.
+Then Sableman, Thompson Coburn, discussed notable freedom of artistic expression cases and Missouri’s 2022 school book ban law.
+VLAA co-presented the free midday program.

 Photo Credit: Phillip Hamer